radareorg/radare2-book/introduction/expressions.md

 ## Expressions

-Expressions are mathematical representations of a 64-bit numerical value which can be displayed in different formats, compared or used with all commands as a numeric argument.
-Expressions support multiple, basic arithmetic operations as well as some binary and boolean ones.
-The command used to evaluate these mathematical expressions is `?`.
+Expressions are mathematical representations of 64-bit numerical values.
+They can be displayed in different formats, be compared or used with all commands accepting numeric arguments.
+Expressions can use traditional arithmetic operations, as well as binary and boolean ones.
+To evaluate mathematical expressions prepend them with command `?`.
 For example:

     [0xB7F9D810]> ?
 0x8048000
     134512640 0x8048000 01001100000 128.0M 804000:0000 134512640 00000000 134512640.0 0.000000